 The TIP public input process includes two separate public input meetings throughout the TIP development process described in MVRPC's Public Participation Policy.
-The initial public meeting for the TIP was held on January 16, 2020.
-A second meeting was planned for April 2, 2020 during the final TIP development but due to the Covid-19 outbreak the open house was cancelled and replaced with a public participation opportunity via online or mail-in comments and every effort was made to publicize the available public participation options.
-All comments received were replied to if requested and the comments and replies were forwarded to project sponsors, MVRPC's TAC and Board for their consideration.
+The initial public meeting for the TIP was held on January 17, 2023 and was attended by 9 members of the public.
+All comments received were replied to if requested and the comments and replies were forwarded to project sponsors and MVRPC's TAC and Board for their consideration.
+A second meeting was held on April 6, 2023 during the final TIP development and was attended by 5 members of the public.
+All comments received were replied to if requested and the comments and replies were forwarded to project sponsors and MVRPC's TAC and Board for their consideration.

 To increase the participation of citizens and organizations in the transportation planning process, MVRPC has developed and will maintain a mailing list notifying various groups and individuals of scheduled public participation meetings approximately three weeks before the meeting date.
 The goal of this mailing is to include groups not directly involved through the current structure of MVRPC's policy board.
-The list includes interested private citizens, transportation organizations/agencies, economic development interests, private transportation providers, freight representatives, environmental protection, cultural-historic resources, media outlets, and other pertinent groups identified by the FAST Act legislation.
-In addition to groups identified by FAST Act, MVRPC will add any interested party requesting placement on the mailing list.
+The list includes interested private citizens, transportation organizations/agencies, economic development interests, private transportation providers, freight representatives, environmental protection, cultural-historic resources, media outlets, and other pertinent groups identified by the IIJA legislation.
+In addition to groups identified by IIJA, MVRPC will add any interested party requesting placement on the mailing list.

 The MVRPC TIP is part of ODOT's State Transportation Improvement Program (STIP) and as such was also made available as part of the state public participation process.
-Also due to the Covid-19 outbreak, the STIP public participation meetings were cancelled and replaced with a public participation opportunity via online comments.
+STIP public participation meetings were conducted for projects located in the MVRPC planning area.
 Comments received through this process were documented in the STIP.